Arland D. Williams Jr.: Legacy

 The four other members of the Air Florida rescue who also risked their lives but survived were honored shortly after the disaster.

 It took over a year to investigate and establish without any doubt Williams's identity and actions.
 On June 6, 1983, Williams was posthumously awarded the United States Coast Guard's Gold Lifesaving Medal in a White House Oval Office presentation to his family by President Ronald Reagan and Secretary of Transportation Elizabeth H. Dole.
 Mrs. Virginia Williams accepted the medal on her son's behalf.
-Other participants in the ceremony included the recipient's father, Arland; his children, Arland III and Leslie Ann; and his sister, Jean Fullmer.
-Also present were Commander Donald C. Addison; Vice Admiral Benedict L. Stabile, vice commandant of the U.S. Coast Guard; Senator Charles H. Percy and Representative Daniel B. Crane of Illinois.

 The docudrama Flight 90: Disaster on the Potomac was aired on NBC television on April 1, 1984.
 It displayed the heroism of Williams, portrayed by Donnelly Rhodes.

 The repaired 14th Street Bridge over the Potomac River at the crash site, which had been officially named the "Rochambeau Bridge", was renamed the "Arland D. Williams Jr. Memorial Bridge" in his honor by the city government of the District of Columbia in March 1985.
 Senator Ernest Hollings of South Carolina, a fellow alumnus of the Citadel, initiated the action in late 1983.

 In 1993, Reagan retold the story of Williams and paid tribute to him during a commencement address at the Citadel on May 15.
 In 2000, the Citadel — and Williams's alma mater (class of 1957) — created the Arland D. Williams Society to recognize graduates who distinguished themselves through community service.
 The Citadel also established the Arland D. Williams Endowed Professorship of Heroism in his honor.

-In August 2003, the new Arland D. Williams Jr. Elementary School in his hometown of Mattoon was dedicated.
+In August 2003, the new Arland D. Williams Jr. Elementary School in his hometown of Mattoon was dedicated to him.

 Pop singer Sara Hickman's song "Last Man in the Water" is a tribute to Williams.